Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 2 Part 1 (Nolu)

 Suddenly I'm awake, coughing.
 My mouth is full of something.
 I cough, each breath in is a painful dry wheeze.
 I can't think of anything but trying to breathe.
-My mouth
+After enough coughing to send stars across my vision, my sense returns and I take some shaky breaths, grateful for the painless air.
+There is a small pile of sand and spit on the ground in front of me and a ray of morning sunlight pokes through the top of the cave directly above me.

 ## Translations